 FPC 300-NORTH-02 is located right of the CL between Sta.
 1151+47 to Sta.
 1160+09 in Basin 300.
 This is an alternate floodplain compensation site.
 The compensation area is adjacent to the floodplain.
 The compensation area is on Parcel # 20-25-22-0000-01400-0000.
 A partial take of the parcel will be required for the floodplain compensation.
-The proposed FPC area is a consists of a residential home site, open space and woods.
-The ground elevations range from 80-feet to 87-feet, and the SHW elevation was estimated to be 80.0-feet.
+An easement is proposed to provide access for maintenance to the FPC site.
+The proposed FPC area consists of a residential home site, open space and woods.
+The ground elevations range from 80-feet to 92-feet, and the SHW elevation was estimated to be 80.0-feet.
 The existing soils within the FPC consist mostly of Type A soils.
 Floodplain impacts to Basins 200 and 300 north of US 98 will be compensated in FPC 300-NORTH-02.